top of page

 For CISOs and Security Leads Considering AI Integration:

-• Start With ROI Pilots: Run controlled pilots in non-critical environments, track MTTR, false positive rates, and compliance improvements.
+• Start With ROI Pilots: Run controlled pilots in non-critical environments while tracking MTTR, false positive rates, and compliance improvements.

-• Ensure Explainable AI: Choose platforms offering transparency in risk scoring and remediation logic—insist on human-in-the-loop review for high-stakes operations.
+• Ensure Explainable AI: Choose platforms that offer transparency in risk scoring and remediation logic.
+Insist on a human-in-the-loop review for high-stakes operations.

-• Upskill Teams: Foster a hybrid culture where analysts learn how to interrogate, fine-tune, and override AI—prepping people, not just purchasing products.
+• Upskill Teams: Foster a hybrid culture where analysts learn to interrogate, fine-tune, and override AI models—prepping people, not just purchasing products.

-• Continuously Audit: Build in regular reviews—validate model performance, assess risk scoring accuracy, and monitor for model drift or bias.
+• Continuously Audit: Build in regular reviews to validate model performance, assess risk scoring accuracy, and monitor for model drift or bias.

 The Bottom Line: Challenge, Opportunity, and Forward Motion